quartucm/gulp-kit/README.md

  1. We are using SASS for our styles here

+ **To Do**

+We could certainly add some better test coverage for the Jquery Library and improve the math cover as well.
+The code could benefit from some better error checking in the case of missing arguments.
+The jQUery each could be extended to iterate over objects, it currently only iterates over arrays.

-Additional Documentation from the Project below:
+Additional Documentation from the Starter Project below:

 --